pjaos/rs310p_dc_psu/README.md

 ```

 This leaves a *.deb, *.rpm and a *.tgz file in the packages folder.
 The installation of the *.deb and *.rpm files is detailed above.
 The *.tgz file could be used as the basis for an installer on other platforms (E.G  Windows).

+# Thanks
+Thanks to all those who have contributed to this project.